 This is a restricted product and it can be activated and played ONLY in Argentina.

-This is an Xbox One/Xbox Series version of the game.
+This is an Xbox One/Xbox Series version of a game.

 TEENContent is generally suitable for ages 13 and up.
 May contain violence, suggestive themes, crude humor, minimal blood, simulated gambling, and/or infrequent use of strong language.